mclevey/CV/cv.md

 \ind Co-organizer (with Marion Blute) and co-liaison (with Daphné Esquivel Sada) with the Canadian Sociological Association for the [Sociology of Science, Technology, and Knowledge Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/sstk/)

-\ind Session Organizing: Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)
+\ind Session Organizing: Sociology of Science and Knowledge (CSA Meetings, 2016, University of Calgary) , Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)

 ## University of Waterloo

+\ind 2016-Present Faculty of Environment Advocate on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign for make gender equality a top institutional priority.
 \ind 2014-Present Board Member, [University of Waterloo Survey Research Centre](http://math.uwaterloo.ca/survey-research-centre/node/1)
 \ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council, University of Waterloo
 \ind 2014-2015 Department of Knowledge Integration representative on the Environment Faculty Council, University of Waterloo